Unusual things to do in Paris: how to discover the capital differently?

 Père-Lachaise – an unusual walk in France’s most famous cemetery

-Take a stroll through Père-Lachaise cemetery if you’re looking for something unusual to do.
-This site is home to the graves of many famous figures and offers the perfect juxtaposition of nature and the funerary arts.
-You can stroll through the magnificent grounds and admire the spectacular tombs in a moving, timeless journey through France’s largest cemetery.
+Take a stroll through Père-Lachaise Cemetery if you’re looking for something unusual to do in Paris.
+This site is home to the graves of many famous figures and offers a unique juxtaposition of nature and funerary art.
+You can wander through the magnificent grounds and admire the spectacular tombs, on a moving, timeless journey through France’s largest cemetery.

 16 Rue du Repos (75020)